Bible translations into Albanian: New World Translation, 2000

-SHIB Version, 2007 (NT)
+SHIB Version, 2007 (New Testament)

 In 2007, Shërbimi Informues Biblik (SHIB) produced a text of the New Testament reportedly based on the 1912 German Luther Bibel.
 It was translated into Albanian by Marcel Steiner and edited by Kujtim Drizari, and called Besëlidhja e Re, Zëri i Zotit.

-Së bashku, 2022 (Bible)
+Së bashku, 2022 (whole Bible)

 In 2007, the Albanian Interconfessional Bible Society (or "Shoqëria Biblike," a division of the United Bible Societies) produced a new translation of the New Testament based on The Greek New Testament, Fourth Revised Edition by the UBS.
 It was printed with a short concordance and names index.
 The Old Testament was then translated from the original Hebrew.

 As reflected in its title, Së bashku, which means altogether in Albanian, this is "the fruit of the co-operative work of all the Christian confessions present in Albania" i.e. Protestant, Catholic and Orthodox.
 In websites and apps this version is accessed as "AL Së bashku".

 The full Bible was completed in 2020, and published in 2022.
 This translation is true and faithful to the original languages, is clear and natural sounding and in modern standard Albanian, and is not theologically biased to any denominational interpretations.
 It is accepted across all the denominations.
 It is available in print and online in the YouVersion app and other platforms.

 It was published by the Interconfessional Bible Society of Albania also engages in reproducing the earliest known Albanian versions or portions of the Bible.

-Bibla PRO Version, currently in translation
+Bibla PRO Version

-The BiblaPRO version ("Përkthimi i Ri i Biblës nga Origjinali", or "New Translation of the Bible from the Original") is currently in translation and seeks to fulfill three aims: 1) to be true and faithful to the original languages in both semantic and stylistic aspects; 2) to be as clear and flowing as possible within the boundaries of today's standard Albanian; and 3) to be faithful in the presentation of theological content and historical/cultural information.
-It will be offered in both an interlinear (the first of its kind in Albanian) and a standard reading version, in both print and electronic formats.
+The BiblaPRO version ("Përkthimi i Ri i Biblës nga Origjinali", or "New Translation of the Bible from the Original") is currently in translation.
+The New Testament is complete and as of 2025 was in circulation, whereas the Old Testament is still in translation.
+The text seeks to fulfill three aims: 1) to be true and faithful to the original languages in both semantic and stylistic aspects; 2) to be as clear and flowing as possible within the boundaries of today's standard Albanian; and 3) to be faithful in the presentation of theological content and historical/cultural information.
+The text is offered in both an interlinear format (the first of its kind in Albanian), and a standard reading version, in both print and electronic formats.

+Bibla "Kristoforidhi i Dytë" Version (whole Bible)

+The "Second Kristoforidhi" translation is named after the eminent Albanian Bible translator and linguist Kostandin Kristoforidhi and follows the Textus Receptus manuscript tradition.
+Its publishers describe it as continuing the textual line of Kristoforidhi's New Testament and the ABS Version (1994).
+It employs a formal equivalence methodology from the King James Bible (1611), cross-checked against the original Hebrew and Greek using James Strong's lexical indices (1890), and compared with Kristoforidhi's New Testament (1879), the Italian Diodati version, the Spanish Reina-Valera, and the Albanian ABS (1994).
+This version became available in 2026.